Discretionary Housing Payments

 - Council Tax

-- service charges that are not covered by Housing Benefit
+- Service charges that aren't covered by Housing Benefit

 DHPs are usually awarded for a set period, up to a maximum of 26 weeks, although this differs from case to case.
-The length of the initial DHP award is based on the amount of time we think it will take you to find a long-term solution to the problem.
-For example, if the rent is high, we may pay DHP while you look for alternative accommodation.
+The length of the initial DHPs award is based on the amount of time we think it'll take you to find a long-term solution to resolve your financial difficulties.
+For example, if your rent is high, we may pay DHPs while you look for alternative accommodation.

-You'll need to complete an application form which asks questions about:
+You'll need to complete an application form providing details about:

-- whether you have done anything to try and help your situation such as ask your landlord to reduce the rent
+- whether you've done anything to try and help your situation, such as asking your landlord to reduce the rent;

-- whether you or your family have any health problems
+- whether you or your family have any health problems, and;

 We may also ask you to produce evidence of expenditure that you have, such as loans and utility bills.